newjersey/navigator-content/src/roadmaps/tasks/conditional-permit-cannabis.md

 * Business Plan
 * Business Name
-* A Business Registration Certificate
+* A `Business Registration Certificate|business-reg-certificate`
-* EIN and NJ Tax ID or SS# (if Sole Proprietorship or General Partnership)
+* `EIN|ein` and ~NJ Tax ID|tax-id` or SS# (if Sole Proprietorship or General Partnership)
 * Information on all `Persons of Interest|poi-cannabis`
 * Information on all `Entities of Interest|eio-cannabis`
 * The proposed location of the cannabis business
 * The identity and contact information for the proposed landlord, if applicable;
 * [Entity Disclosure Forms](https://www.nj.gov/cannabis/documents/businesses/personal-use/CRC%20Entity%20Disclosure%20Form%20Fillable.pdf) for the license applicant and all Entities of Interest
-* [Personal History Disclosure Forms](https://www.nj.gov/cannabis/documents/businesses/personal-use/Personal%20History%20Disclosure%20Form.pdf) for all Persons of Interest;
+* [Personal History Disclosure Forms](https://www.nj.gov/cannabis/documents/businesses/personal-use/Personal%20History%20Disclosure%20Form.pdf) for all Persons of Interest
 * Formation documents for the license applicant and all Entities of Interest
 * All management services contracts and financial source agreements, whether executed or proposed;
 * Any Vendor-Contractor agreements if the Vendor-Contractor qualifies as an Entity of Interest;